cocome-community-case-study/cocome-cloud-jee-web-shop/cocome-shop-project/README.md

   Restart the glassfish server.
   Then access the admin surface of the server ( e.g.: localhost:8348   to access the enterprise server via browser).
   Go to "list deployment applications" under deployment and delete the application (e.g. enterprise-logic-ear on enterprise server).
-Repeat this for other domains that are causing trouble when executing mvn install on cocome-maven-project.
-ONLY proceed if BUILD SUCCES when doing mvn install.
+Repeat this for other domains that are causing trouble when executing mvn install -DskipITs on cocome-maven-project.
+ONLY proceed if BUILD SUCCES when doing mvn install -DskipITs.